Danone to sell Stonyfield unit as part of WhiteWave deal

-PARIS (Reuters) - French food group Danone said on Friday it would sell its U.S. organic yoghurt business Stonyfield to facilitate the rapid completion of its $10.4 billion acquisition of U.S. organic food producer WhiteWave foods Co.
+PARIS (Reuters) - French food group Danone (DANO.PA) said on Friday it would sell its U.S. organic yoghurt business Stonyfield to facilitate the rapid completion of its $10.4 billion acquisition of U.S. organic food producer WhiteWave foods Co WWAV.N.

 The decision to sell Stonyfield stemmed from an agreement in principle reached with the U.S. Department of Justice's anti-trust department, Danone said in a statement.